-LEAs are evaluated in each PBM program area and assigned a stage of intervention if they have:
+LEAs are evaluated in each PBMAS program area and assigned a stage of intervention if they have:

-- one or more PBMAS indicators with a performance level (PL) 3 or 4^{2,3} and/or - (for the special education program) a determination level for one or more of the FREs.
+- one or more PBMAS indicators with a performance level (PL) 3 or 4 and/or - (for the special education program) a determination level for one or more of the FREs.

 LEAs that are assigned a stage for intervention are assigned as a Stage 1, 2, 3, or 4.
-Intervention activities for all program areas at any stage of intervention will include engaging in the TAIS process
+Intervention activities for all program areas at any stage of intervention will include engaging in a district continuous improvement process (i.e. data analysis, root cause analysis, strategy selection and planning, implementation fidelity and monitoring,).